TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

 to be persisted in the database for being able to resolve them at a later time.
 It depends on the type of relationship how they can be persisted and Extbase distinguishes between several types as already defined in Chapter 5 "Implement Relationships between Domain Objects".
-In memoriam to Chapter 5, following a short summary of the types:
+In memorial to Chapter 5, following a short summary of the types:

 *1:1-Relationship:* An offer has exactly one